pokealarm/pokealarm/docs/configuration/events/quest-events.rst

 types                      Monster's type formatted as "type1/type2". types_emoji                Type emojis for the monster as "type1+type2", or empty
                            string if unknown.
+shiny_emoji                Return shiny emoji if monster can be shiny, or
+                           empty string if unknown.
 ========================== ========================================================

 Item Reward Details